-Dr. Joseph Fabian Mullins was born in Wallaceburg, Ontario on the 3rd of August, 1910, the youngest of 2 children born to Frederick Mullins and the former Susan Devin.
+Dr. Joseph Fabian Mullins was born in Wallaceburg, Ontario on the 3rd of August, 1910.
+Dr. Mullins was the youngest of 2 children born to Frederick Mullins and the former Susan Devin.
 His father’s occupation was listed as “engineer” on his birth record.
 Dr. Mullins had an older sister named Mary “Zita” Mullins.
 As a child Dr. Mullins was given the nickname “Moon” after the comic strip character, Moon Mullins.
 According to the 1921 census, the Mullins family resided at 55 Wallace Street in Wallaceburg.
 Dr. Mullins attended Our Lady of Help Separate School and Merici High School (now known as Wallaceburg District Secondary School).

 Dr. Mullins graduated from the University of Western Ontario School of Medicine in 1940.
 While at university he played rugby and hockey.